microsoft/ignite-learning-paths/aiml/aiml20/DEMO Custom Vision.md

 !["Computer Vision: Analyze an Image"](img/Computer%20Vision%20Analyze%20an%20Image.png)

-3. Click the "Browse" button, and choose "Yellow Hard Hat.JPG" from the "hard hat" folder in "CV Training Images".
+3. Click the "Browse" button, and choose "man in hardhat.jpg" from the "test images" folder in "CV Training Images".

 4. After a moment, the analysis of your image will appear in the right pane.
 It looks like this: